There are better methods for achieving long-lasting results with PR

 Attracting more earned media: Research has proven that consumers give more consideration to third-party news stories than any other form of message delivery.
 Consumers view the information you distribute about yourself as biased, whereas they see news as being independent and more truthful.

 Finding the right PR firm: Building relationships with your target audiences requires the right balance of patience, determination and smart communication strategies.
 At Axia Public Relations, we can show you how to achieve maximum advantage from your social media efforts and help you dedicate valuable resources where they will do the most good.
-Contact us today or download our free e-book The Essential Social Media Management Guide for more tips and advice to grow your business.
+Contact us today or download our e-book The Essential Social Media Management Guide for more tips and advice to grow your business.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.